DMT is About You

 But have you ever noticed that we never get to see the quality of those the Gun Ninja has been training?
 Why is that?
 Is it because the Gun Ninja doesn't want you to see his students training?
 Is it because he and his ego are the only things that matter?
 Is it because high speed sexy gun-ninja-ry sells and video of real people doing amazing things with defensive firearms doesn't?

-When we started Sealed Mindset Training, it was supposed to be about becoming THE most advanced training facility and system ever produced, but we found out that wasn't what happened.
+When we started the training company, it was supposed to be about becoming THE most advanced training facility and system ever produced, but we found out that wasn't what happened.
 Instead we discovered that DMT was about people coming together in common purpose, to defend themselves and their loved ones, in a community of people who wanted to work hard, explore the boundaries of their ability, and bring their team mate along with them for the ride.

 You guys are what makes DMT and I want the whole world to see what you've done and will continue to do.
 This isn't about me.
 It's about you.